AlphaGamaBeta/PubPython/README.md

 # PubPython
 Mainly python code
-Some of my simple projects don't contain advanced ones
+Some of my simple projects